 Physical security primarily involves the inspection of the College's computer center for the controls that should reasonably secure the operations of the computer center from foreseeable and preventable threats from fire, water, electrical problems, and vandalism.
-Cleveland Community College computer center is secure from foreseeable and preventable security and environmental threats.
-We did not find any significant weaknesses in physical security.
+James Sprunt Community College computer center is secure from foreseeable and preventable security and environmental threats.
+We found no significant weaknesses in physical security.

-A complete disaster recovery plan that is tested periodically is necessary to enable the College to recover from an extended business interruption due to the destruction of the computer center or other college assets.
-Cleveland Community College has a disaster recovery plan, however, it is inadequate and incomplete.
+A complete disaster recovery plan that is tested periodically is necessary to enable the College to recover from an extended business interruption due to the destruction of the computer center or other College assets.
+James Sprunt Community College has a Disaster Recovery Plan, however, the plan is inadequate.
 See Audit Finding 2, Resumption of Computer Systems.